Last updated on Apr 10, 2026

 What is TX Transfer on Death Deed

-A TX Transfer on Death Deed allows an individual to transfer real property to a designated beneficiary upon their death without going through probate.
+The Transfer on Death Deed is a legal document used by property owners to transfer real estate to designated beneficiaries upon their death without probate.

 pdfFiller scores top ratings on review platforms